UNDERSTANDING THE BIBLE

 Therefore, whatever Jesus teaches or says is the truth and the final authority!

 1 In times past the word of God came to our fathers through the prophets, in different parts and in different ways;

 2 But now, at the end of these days, it has come to us through his Son, to whom he has given all things for a heritage, and through whom he made the order of the generations;

-Prayer: My Dear Heavenly Father, from today henceforth, I choose not to be a mere, casual or occasional reader and hearer of Your Word, but an ardent, diligent and consistent reader and doer of Your Word.
+Prayer: My Dear Heavenly Father, from today henceforth, I choose not to be a mere, casual, or occasional reader and hearer of Your Word, but rather an ardent, diligent, and consistent reader and doer of Your Word.
 So, Help me, Holy Spirit, in Jesus’ name.
 Amen.